AGNES AZZOLINO, Webmaster

 Mathematical Association of Two Year Colleges Award For Teaching Excellence at the November

 1997 Annual Meeting in Atlanta, Georgia.
-Prof. Elaine Klett of the Brookdale Community College
+Prof. Elaine Klett, retired, of the Brookdale Community College

 mathematics department nominated Prof. Azzolino and said, "I greatly admire the energy that Aggie